What to do in a mental health crisis or emergency

 The crisis may be a sudden deterioration of an existing mental health problem, or a person may be experiencing mental health problems for the first time.

-- if someone has self-harmed in a way that clearly does not immediately threaten their life, or is talking about wanting to self-harm
+- if someone has self-harmed but it does not appear to be life-threatening, or is talking about wanting to self-harm

-- if a person shows signs of onset of dementia
+- if a person shows signs of onset dementia